-I adore that it has a cup of beets in it.
-Because, while I like beets (steamed with a splash or two of balsamic vinegar on top) the rest of my family isn't so keen.
-This is a way I can use up some of our winter veggie stock, sneak it into my family's diet, and have them begging for just one more slice.
+I adore that it has a cup of beets in it because, while I like beets (steamed with a splash or two of balsamic vinegar on top), the rest of my family isn't so keen.
+This is a way I can use up some of the beets grown and harvested in the garden and sneak them into my family's diet… and have them begging for just one more slice.

 The fun thing about the beets is they give the cake almost a dark red velvet feel in color.
 And come raspberry time, I can't wait to try a raspberry reduction sauce on top.
 I love how seasonal foods can make a dish brand new again.
 But for this time of year, it's beets!
 Never thought I'd get to say have your beets with chocolate cake and eat it too.

 Want more from scratch cooking?

 Tired of hectic meal times and complicated recipes or relying on processed foods?

 - Simple and easy time tested from scratch meals